 Food waste can happen for many reasons, and despite our best intentions.
 A little wasted food in your kitchen is a little problem.
 But when you add it up across millions of kitchens, it quickly becomes a big problem with big environmental impact.
 The good news is that this is a problem that’s getting attention.
 There are experts who are focused on helping us reduce food waste wherever it happens.

-We connected with Kelly McCourt, Aramark Enterprise Sustainability Manager, who works with the food waste reduction pros—our chefs and food production managers who are discovering new waste reduction strategies and preventing millions of pounds of food waste each year.
-Kelly helps us learn more about food waste—and how we can all be part of the solution.
+We connected with the Aramark Sustainability team, who work with the food waste reduction pros—our chefs and food production managers who are discovering new waste reduction strategies and preventing millions of pounds of food waste each year.
+Read on to learn more about food waste—and how we can all be part of the solution.

 A Global Problem